Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

   3. Add Lock to the app again.

 Important Note: To receive lock notifications on your smartphone, you need our hub product.
 Thank you for understanding.

+---
+### Troubleshooting After Inserting Two CR123A 3V Batteries, SwitchBot Lock Is Not Powering On

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. If you have a SwitchBot Keypad, use its batteries to test if the Lock powers on.
+If not, replace the current batteries with new CR123A 3V batteries.
+2. Make sure the batteries are inserted in the correct direction to avoid power issues.